Skin cancer treatment is a type of cancer

 • Neurological problems

-However, skin cancer surgery may cause complications such as bleeding and problems with closing the wound.
+Also, skin cancer surgery might lead to complications such as bleeding and difficulties with closing the wound.

 • Nausea, vomiting

-Older people most of the time have less chance to survive than younger patients after being diagnosed with skin cancer.
-In stage one skin cancer survival rate is over %90.
+Older patients who are diagnosed with skin cancer mostly have less chance to survive than younger patients.
+The survival rate of stage one skin cancer is over %90.